 Unit 3: Human Factors and Emergency Response Driving

-A one-day course to develop your knowledge of human factors and emergency response driving and risk reduction strategies.
+A one-day course to develop your knowledge of human factors and emergency response driving for safer driving decisions.

-Quick response to the scene of an emergency is essential for police, ambulance, and fire appliance driving.
+Quick response to the scene of an emergency is essential for driving police, ambulance, and fire appliance vehicles.
 Personnel must carry out several simultaneous tasks to a high standard and make safe decisions.
-This course aims to evaluate how human factors can affect driving performance and increase the risk of road traffic collisions.
+This course aims to evaluate how human factors can affect driving performance and increase the risk of road traffic collisions during emergency response.

 Who should attend?